rambasnet/NodeJS/README.md

 ### Coding Instructors

 We've used these notebooks in Web2 (Web Page Design 2) and Advanced Programming: JavaScript courses at Colorado Mesa University.
-Instructors can pick and choose chapters and spend adequte time based on students skill level.
-In Web2 prior programming experiece is not a prerequisite, so instructors may spend a lot more time covering various foundational programming concepts (early chapters).
-In advanced programming courses where students are expected to be familiar with the basic programming concepts in any other languages such as (C++, Python or Java), one can swiftly move through the early chapters focussing on syntax and language esoteric of JavaScript and perhaps relating to other languages students are familiar with (such as Python or C++).
-If the focus of the course is just to teach JavaScript at a beginning programming level, one may skip chapters that may not be typically introduced at that level such as Chapter 13 and above.
+Instructors can pick and choose chapters and spend adequate time based on students skill level.
+In Web2 prior programming experience is not a prerequisite, so instructors may spend more time covering various foundational programming concepts (early chapters).
+In advanced programming courses where students are expected to be familiar with the basic programming concepts in some languages such as (C++, Python or Java), one can swiftly move through the early chapters focussing on syntax and language esoteric of JavaScript and perhaps relating to other languages students are familiar with (such as Python or C++).
+If the focus of the course is just to teach JavaScript at a beginning programming level, one may skip chapters that may not be typically introduced at that level e.g., Chapter 13 and above.

 ### Self learners